-Britain's Prince Charles opens massive new field new hospital to fight coronavirus
+Britain's Prince Charles opens massive new field hospital to fight coronavirus

 London has been the worst affected area in the country but more hospitals will open in Manchester and Birmingham to provide an extra 3,000 beds.
 Further facilities will also be set up in Bristol, in the southwest, and Harrogate, in the northeast.

-Another temporary hospital will also be built in Glasgow in Scotland, which will initially be able to handle 300 patients
+Another temporary hospital will also be built in Glasgow in Scotland, which will initially be able to handle 300 patients.

 Reporting by Michael Holden; editing by Guy Faulconbridge and Giles Elgood